 Herbal treatments also called Home remedies for scabies, like tea tree oil and neem tree oils, olive oil and lemon, hydrogen peroxide, Borax, bleach, Lysol, alcohol (rubbing alcohol), apple vinegar, haven’t consistently been shown to treat the infection.
 People need to look for treatment, one way or another.

 Scabies home treatments are generally not recommended.
 Indeed, some of the scabies home remedies might make scabies symptoms worse.
 A doctor’s prescription is usually recommended to cure your itch. almost, the majority of the non-prescription medication and home remedies for infection can only treat the symptoms of infection. however, mostly home remedies won’t kill the mites and their eggs or get rid of your scabies rash infection.

 Consequently, we tend to recommend patients 1st look for conventional treatment and to take measures to stop reinfestation and also the spread of mites to others.
 Since, scabies rash is a parasitic infestation, antibiotics used to treat bacterial infections aren’t effective.

 To prevent re-infestation and spreading to other people, take these steps:

 All clothes, towels, linens, etc. Use hot, bubbly water to wash all clothing, towels, and blanket used within three days before beginning scabies rash treatment.
 Dry with high heat, use a hot wash cycle (50°C or higher) when you start treatment.

 Place unwashable pieces of stuff into a plastic bag and tie it up.
 For 1 to few weeks to starve the mites and it will die after a few days deprived of food.

-On the day treatment is initiated, including carpets, rugs, upholstery, etc.
+Don’t forget to clean the carpets, rugs, upholstery, etc.

 Avoiding close personal contact exposed people: